Marzuk1910/Trackon-Smart-Traffic-Management-System/README.md

 | Data write | `api.thingspeak.com/update` | Anyone holding the **Write API Key** |
 | Data read | `api.thingspeak.com/channels/3236956/fields/1/last.txt` | Anyone holding the **Read API Key** |

-**Important:** the Sharing setting controls who can view the *dashboard*.
-It does **not** protect the *API keys* — anyone who has a valid Write/Read key can push or pull data regardless of the Sharing list.
-That's why key rotation and secret storage (below) matter just as much as the Sharing setting.

 ---